ethan-alt/hdbayes/README.md

 ## Simulating logistic regression data

-We now simulate some logistic regression data.
+Then we simulate some logistic regression data.
 For simplicity, we generate one current and one historical data set.
 Note that the package allows for using multiple historical data sets.